Menu

 Meet the Governors

-The Governing Body meets once a term.
+The Local Governing Body meets once a term.
 Its members are volunteers who play an important part in working with all members of our school community.
-They oversee the work of the school and working with the Head Teacher, ensure it provides an excellent education for all our pupils.
-It has 7 members.

 Governing Body 2024-25